Highlights

 • use them as a source of guidance – e.g. when applying IFRS S1.

-The ISSB is setting the tone for its approach to industry-based guidance with these proposals; therefore, even companies not operating within the nine industries covered by these initial comprehensive amendments need to consider whether they agree with the proposed approach and how it may affect them.
+With these proposals the ISSB is indicating its approach to industry-based guidance for all industries; therefore, even companies beyond the industries covered by the initial comprehensive amendments need to consider how they may be affected.

 What’s next?